provable-things/proof-verification-tool/README.md

 __`❍ import {verifyProof, getProofType} from 'path to proof verification tool directory' + '/lib/index.js\'`__

-The target is ECMA 2015 but if you want to use yarn you should have at least _node 4.8.0_.
+The target is _ECMA 2015_, but if you want to use yarn you should have at least `node 4.8.0`.

 ---